Edmonton production of Henry V will feature woman lead

 It certainly wouldn’t fly in Shakespeare’s day.

-An Alberta woman is putting a spin on the Shakespearean tradition of male actors playing women – by being the first female to portray Henry V in a Canadian theatre production.
+An Alberta woman is putting a spin on the Shakespearean tradition of male actors playing women, by reversing the role.

 “In any production, women often don’t get to play the really intelligent, provocative characters, because women historically speaking were often written as relatively docile creatures,” Linsey said.